-The anticipation was thick in the air when we arrived mid morning for our very first peek deep into Germany’s Black Forest where Carnival comes alive!
-Not the Carnival you may be thinking of with drunkenness and bead throwing like in New Orleans, but a traditional type that has been going for centuries.
+The anticipation was thick in the air when we arrived mid-morning for our very first peek deep into Germany’s Black Forest where Carnival comes alive!
+Not the Carnival you may be thinking of with drunkenness and bead throwing like in New Orleans, but a traditional type that has been going for centuries in the forests of Germany.
 This carnival deep in the Black Forest is a colorful celebration of fun and tradition for the families of the region.
-But tourist can come too and join in the fun.
-However, since it is quite an unusual outing, I will make a guide to celebrating Carnival in Schramberg, Germany.
+But tourists can come too and join in the fun.
+However, since this is quite an unusual outing, I will make you a guide to celebrating Carnival in Schramberg, Germany.

 But now I could see the hustle and bustle of Carnival getting ready to begin.
 It seemed there was an excitement in the air as the costumed community begin to arrive.
 Over time, the carless, downtown streets begin to fill up, first with just a few creatures.
 But before you know it, the streets are so crowded that you have to stand your ground to keep that coveted spot along the carnival parade path.

 One by one the characters of the Black Forest come down from the mountains to the village for all to see.
 Each character is an elaborately carved, wooden mask of a wild animal, devil or a witch.
 Actually, there are quite a few different characters from the forest:

 Whose mask is a friendly, smiling face.
 He wears bells on his costume and carries a sword full of pretzels to those who can say a childhood verse or rhyme that you will hear shouted throughout the day.

 An imposing figure whose mask has two cornucopias with a bell at the end, much like a jester.
 He wears a belt of bells, and carries a basket filled with candy and a book.
 You will hear him coming!

 A sad-looking character expressing poverty I was told, his mask has large tears running down it and he carries an umbrella and handkerchief to wipe his tears.